openshift/microshift/packaging/imagemode/README.md

                 be provided as 'IMAGE_VER=value' in this case.
    <build_ver>: build a MicroShift bootc image of a specific version from the
                 available predefined configurations listed below
-   run:         run the local 'microshift-${IMAGE_VER}' bootc image version
+   run:         run the 'localhost/microshift-${IMAGE_VER}' bootc image version
                 specified as 'IMAGE_VER=value'
-   stop:        stop the local running 'microshift-*' containers
+   stop:        stop all running 'microshift-*' containers
-   clean:       delete all local container images
+   clean:       delete all 'localhost/microshift-*' container images

 Available build versions:
    4.16-el94